History's Youngest Heroes: Vasily Arkhipov and the End of Days

 If any missiles were fired from Cuba, Kennedy vowed to strike back.

-On the 24th of October, The four Soviet submarines reached the edge of the United States Navy's quarantine zone.
+On the 24th of October, the four Soviet submarines reached the edge of the United States Navy's quarantine zone.

 Basili's submarine, the B-59, was soon detected.
+The B-59 was captained by Valentin Savitsky.

 On that ship, Captain Vasily Arkopov was the brigade chief of staff who simply happened to be on that ship.
+The US Navy began to pursue the B-59.

 Captain Savitsky dived deep to avoid attack.